 Step 5: Provide training and support data literacy

-To foster a data-driven culture, companies need to provide training that enhances data literacy.
+To encourage adoption for your modern bi architecture, companies need to provide training that enhances data literacy.
 This includes providing training on data management best practices, data analysis techniques, and data visualization tools.
 Companies should also create opportunities for employees to work with data.
 They can help employees gain experience and build skills through data science projects or data-focused teams.

 To sustain data literacy learning long term, companies should provide ongoing support to employees to help them access and use the data they need to be effective in their areas of expertise, according to the company’s data management framework.
 This will ensure that employees are equipped to make data-driven decisions and that they understand how data fits into the business strategy.